pdp11gy/SoC-HPS-based-RL-disk-emulator/README.md

 be read.
 Best interface to the SIMH project.
 Implementation of a possibility of external Reset/Reconfig buttons.
 More details with an example in the user manual.
 **Update:** The issue "load FPGA(.rbf file) from Linux"  was solved mainly by the GitHub reference :
 https://github.com/nhasbun/de10nano_fpga_linux_config . detailed information, see  manual Get_started.pdf.

+For info: Another project, MFM disk emulator, also based on the DE10-Nano board is now also available:
+https://github.com/pdp11gy/SoC-HPS-based-MFM-disk-emulator  It is planned to bring these two projects
+together see also overview.jpg.
+Details will be published on my homepage.